bairdb01/GameBoy-emu/README.md

 [The Ultimate Game Boy Talk (33c3)](https://youtu.be/HyzD8pNlpwI) - A nice video to get an understanding of how the GameBoy works

-[GameBoy CPU Manual](http://marc.rawer.de/Gameboy/Docs/GBCPUman.pdf) - Recommended when writing the CPU.
+[GameBoy GameBoy.CPU Manual](http://marc.rawer.de/Gameboy/Docs/GBCPUman.pdf) - Recommended when writing the GameBoy.CPU.
 Chapter 3 has almost all you need.

-[GameBoy Opcodes Summary](http://gameboy.mongenel.com/dmg/opcodes.html) - Provides more detail on how the flags work for different opcodes
+[GameBoy GameBoy.Opcodes Summary](http://gameboy.mongenel.com/dmg/opcodes.html) - Provides more detail on how the flags work for different opcodes

 [Opcode chart](http://www.pastraiser.com/cpu/gameboy/gameboy_opcodes.html) - Shows the size of bytes each opcode takes up.
 Prov